chaili45637/Aptos-Grant-DAO/README.md

+Disclaimer:
+The code accompanying this proposal is a preliminary prototype.
+It does not represent the final product.
+All code and designs are subject to changes during the development phase.

 # Aptos-Grant-DAO
 A decentralized funding platform for supporting early-stage projects on the Aptos blockchain with community-driven governance.
 # Project Proposal: Aptos Grant DAO